Vexed01/Vex-Cogs/docs/statusdev.rst

 .. function:: on_vexed_status_channel_send(feed, service, channel, webhook, embed)

-    This is has similarties and differnces to the above feed, mainly that it has less data and dispatches after an update was successfully sent to a specific channel.
+    This is has similarties and differnces to the above event, mainly that it has less data and dispatches after an update was successfully sent to a specific channel.
     See above info at the top of this page for details.